If you think of Australian agriculture as a collective entity, it would rank in revenue terms as Australia’s second largest company.

 But, on their own, not nearly enough.

-Australian agriculture is a major brand relying on a handful of individual organisations and farmers to handle the critical job of maintaining and building consumer trust.
+Australian agriculture is a major brand relying on a handful of individual organisations and farmers to shoulder the crucial task of maintaining and building consumer trust for the entire sector.

 Isn’t it time for a collective, industry-wide effort?